guino/BazzDoorbell/README.md

 If/when I do complete the streamer application I intend to post it on here.

 For now what I have done is come up with an alternate solution:
-I tracked down the address in the ppsapp which stores the buffer address the JPEG encoding of the camera feed in real time (used for screenshots/alerts and such), so I wrote a snap.cgi script (which is in github) which does the following:
+I tracked down the address in the ppsapp which stores the buffer address for the JPEG encoding of the camera feed in real time (used for screenshots/alerts and such), so I wrote a snap.cgi script (which is in github) which does the following:
-1-Finds the process ID for the running ppsapp
+* Finds the process ID for the running ppsapp
-2-Reads the buffer address from the ppsapp memory 3-Reads the JPG buffer itself and sends it out as a response
+* Reads the buffer address from the ppsapp memory
+* Reads the JPG buffer itself and sends it out as a response

 The result is I am able to get a 'snapshot' URL of the camera feed under /cgi-bin/snap.cgi: